omar@kali:~$

 Room: WGEL CTF

 I launched an Nmap scan to check for open ports and services running on the target.
-This helps form the attack surface.
-In this case, ports 22 (SSH) and 80 (HTTP) were discovered.
+This discovered ports 22 (SSH) and 80 (HTTP).

 Nmap Scan